guenterjantzen/workshop-groups/README.md

 # workshop-groups
-A workshop with several rounds parted in groups of similar size.
-Never meet with someone again.
+A workshop with several rounds, parted in similarly sized teams.
+Never meet with anyone again.
 You will find a german description in *LIESMICH.md*